 There are a variety of portable PA systems available today.
 But such a broad term also leads to a lot of confusion.
-In this guide, we check out the top 15 best portable PA systems currently available.
-From compact systems for karaoke and singers to larger systems for DJs and bands.
+This guide conveniently defines the critical types of systems and the top choices in each category.

 Are PA Systems Good For DJs?

 PA systems are an ideal choice for DJs.
 These systems come in a variety of sizes that are perfect for a wide range of gigs.

 Small battery-powered systems are fantastic for impromptu gigs down on the beach or at a friend’s house.
 It’s because of this that not only DJs like them.
 Acoustic guitar performers and singers also enjoy the convenience these small systems offer.
 Especially if you are busking or performing in intimate venues.

 Larger PA systems are great for mobile DJs that are looking for the best portable DJ speakers they can find.
 Bands or karaoke bars need excellent clarity and volume.
 These same attributes make PA systems a solid investment for mobile DJs.

 They are also a good choice for bar owners that need a system to pull double duty.
 Great for the weekend DJ or band but also ideal for mid-week karaoke.

 Portable systems come in a large range of sizes.
 This first section covers some of the most versatile options available on the market today.
 These systems bridge the gap perfectly between convenience and power.

 - Excellent Sound Quality – For a modestly powered speaker, the sound quality is better than expected.
 Clean delivery and coverage.

 - Very Portable – Fantastic “suitcase” style design.
 Easy to carry and transport.